-The 7761AVM-DC Dual Channel Composite Analog Audio and Video monitoring card performs a number of quality control and monitoring functions similar to that of the 7760AVM SD-SDI input line of audio/video monitoring cards.
+The 7761AVM2-DC Dual Channel Composite Video and Analog Audio, and 7761AVM2-SDC Dual S-Video and Analog Audio monitoring cards perform a number of quality control and monitoring functions similar to that of the 7760AVM line of audio/video monitoring cards.
 It performs video, audio and vertical blanking interval (VBI) data analysis.
 Incoming composite analog video is analyzed and key information about the signal is displayed on the output video.
-The 7761AVM-DC card has two independent, composite analog video outputs.
-The 7761AVM is configurable both locally, through a card-edge push-button toggle with an on-screen display menu, and remotely, through the SNMP communication channel - known as VistaLINK[TM].
-VistaLINK[TM] offers remote monitoring, control and configuration capabilities via Simple Network Management Protocol (SNMP) giving the flexibility to manage operations, including signal monitoring and module configuration, from SNMP-enabled control systems (Manager or NMS).
+Both 7761AVM2-DC and 7761AVM2-SDC cards have two independent, composite analog video outputs.
+The 7761AVM is configurable both locally, through a card-edge push-button toggle with an on-screen display menu, and remotely, through the SNMP communication channel - known as VistaLINK®.

+VistaLINK® offers remote monitoring, control and configuration capabilities via Simple Network Management Protocol (SNMP) giving the flexibility to manage operations, including signal monitoring and module configuration, from SNMP-enabled control systems (Manager or NMS).